aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

 Navigate to the [Amazon EC2 Console](https://console.aws.amazon.com/ec2/v2/home), and choose **Instances**.
 While the stack is updating, note that your instance will stay in the running status.
 This illustrates the **Update with No Interruption** behavior.

 Congratulations!
-You have learned the **Updates with no interruption** behavior.
+You have learned the **Update with No Interruption** behavior.

 ### Challenge